 The Jubilee Centre for Character and Virtues have compiled some fun activities to play and make with your children to help them reflect on some of the virtues included in the A Framework for Character Education in Schools.
 Each month there will be a focus on one or two different virtues, with activity resources being added to reflect these.
 We hope that these activities will provide a way of discussing virtues with your children in a way that relates to their lives, helping them to talk and think about how they feel as well as how they act in relation to moral situations and emotions.

-Research Fellows Dr. Catherine Darnell and Rachael Hunter are compiling the below resources for parents.
+Research Fellow Rachael Hunter has compiled the below resources for parents.
 These resources are grouped by the virtues themes and are mainly craft activities that would be great for use with younger children.

 We would love to hear your comments on any resources you have used.
 Please do give us your feedback on our Facebook and Twitter pages, using the twitter handle @jubileecentre1.
 You could even post a photo of the end result, if you like.